'Dazzling' New Zealand golf course beats Donald Trump's best, climbs world list

 The Kiwi course was re-rated from last year's sixth-place to this year's second place.

-But the January 6 publication said that Northern Ireland course "is being challenged by Tara Iti in New Zealand, a dazzling Tom Doak design from 2015 that made its debut at number six in 2018 and jumps to no 2 on this survey.
+But the January 6 publication said that Northern Ireland course "is being challenged by Tara Iti in New Zealand, a dazzling Tom Doak design from 2015 that made its debut at number six in 2018 and jumps to no 2 on this survey".

 READ MORE: